Sudanese nomadic conflicts: March

 On 1 March 2012, the South Sudanese government announced that it had regained full control of Pibor from tribal forces and ordered remaining Lou Nuer tribesmen to return to their homes.
 On 9 March 2012, it was alleged that Murle tribesmen had taken control of a number of Lou Nuer camps and villages in the Akobo County of Jonglei and wounded hundreds of people, in spite of a campaign by 12,000 SPLA troops to disarm civilians in the area.
 The fighting caused at least 200 deaths and occurred in an area inaccessible by road to South Sudan's security forces, the Murle accessing it through neighbouring Ethiopia.

+November/December

+In Tawila (North Kordofan) and surrounding villages conflicts repeatedly arose when armed herders drove livestock onto cultivated land, damaging crops and sometimes attacking farmers who attempted to prevent them.